aehrc/VariantSpark_Gigascience/README.md

 We have used [SimulateData.sh](scripts/VSdata/SimulateData.sh) to create synthetic genotypes and phenotype using VariantSpark _gen-features_ and _gen-labels_ commands.

 We have consider diffeerent number of samples and SNPs in the dataset.

--Samples: 1,000 - 10,000 - 100,000 (1K, 10K, 100K)
+- Samples: 1,000 - 10,000 - 100,000 (1K, 10K, 100K)
--SNPs: 100,000 - 1,000,000 - 10,000,000 - 100,000,000 (100K, 1M, 10M, 100M)
+- SNPs: 100,000 - 1,000,000 - 10,000,000 - 100,000,000 (100K, 1M, 10M, 100M)

-we ignore the dataset with 100K samples and 100M snps as its size were exteremly large.
+We ignore the dataset with 100K samples and 100M snps as its size were exteremly large.

 Unfortunately _gen-features_ and _gen-labels_ does not work in the latest version of VariantSpark.
-Follow the instruction here: https://github.com/aehrc/VIGWAS/blob/master/Instructions/AWS_Instruction.pdf to create an EC2 instance with proper version of VariantSpark installed use r4.16xlarge instance and allocage 1000GB EBS volume.
+Follow the instruction [here](https://github.com/aehrc/VIGWAS/blob/master/Instructions/AWS_Instruction.pdf) to create an EC2 instance with proper version of VariantSpark installed use r4.16xlarge instance and allocage 1000GB EBS volume.
 Then run this script on that EC2 instance.

 **Parameters:** You should modify the script and manually change this parameter:

 -S3: Path to S3 folder (or bucket) to store results.

 Genotype data are generated using VariantSpark _gen-features_ command in _parquet_ format.
+Randomly generated from a uniform distribution with equal probabilities (0, 1 and 2 represent 0/0, 0/1 and 1/1 genotypes respectively).

 - SNP id: v_0 ... v_n
 - Sample id: s_0 ... s_m